Soldier Field: Renovations

 Beginning in 1978, the plank seating was replaced by individual seats with backs and armrests.
 In 1982, a new press box, as well as 60 skyboxes, were added to the stadium, boosting its capacity to 66,030.
 In 1988, 56 more skyboxes were added, increasing capacity to 66,946.
 Capacity was slightly increased to 66,950 in 1992.
 By 1994, however, capacity was slightly reduced to 66,944.
 During the renovation, seating capacity was reduced to 55,701 by building a grandstand in the open end of the U shape.
 This moved the field closer to both ends in order to move the fans closer to the field, at the expense of seating capacity.
 The front row 50-yard line seats were only 55 ft away from the sidelines, the shortest distance of all NFL stadiums until MetLife Stadium opened in 2010 with a distance of 46 ft.

 2002–03 renovation and landmark delisting

 In 2001, the Chicago Park District, which owns the structure, faced substantial criticism when it announced plans to alter the stadium with a design by Benjamin T. Wood and Carlos Zapata of Wood + Zapata in Boston.
-The stadium grounds were reconfigured by local architecture firm Lohan Associate, led by architect Dirk Lohan, grandson of Ludwig Mies van der Rohe.
-The stadium's interior would be demolished and reconstructed while the exterior would be preserved in an example of facadism.
-A similar endeavor of constructing a new stadium within the confines of a historic stadium's exterior was done with Leipzig's Red Bull Arena, which similarly built a modern stadium while preserving the exterior of the original Zentralstadion.
-Fans and radio hosts, such as WSCR's Mike North, criticized the small seating capacity of the new venue, and others have criticized the Park District's lack of care to the field surface after the first seasonal freeze and a refusal to consider a new-generation artificial surface, leaving the Bears to play on dead grass.
+The stadium grounds were reconfigured by the Chicago architecture firm, Lohan Associates, led by architect Dirk Lohan, grandson of Ludwig Mies van der Rohe.
+The stadium's interior would be demolished, with a new seating bowl built within the existing walls in an example of facadism.
+Alice Hoffman, of Hoffman Management Partners, LLC was hired by the Bears just after completion of the Baltimore Raven's Stadium opening, and was responsible for bringing together the project team.
+Her company was the Developer's Representative for the Chicago Bears and held the contracts for the architects, demolition and construction companies.